abronin/laravel-parse/README.md

+# Note on copyright and authorship
+This package is a fork of parziphal/parse upgraded to be compatible with modern versions of Laravel.
+All the respect and appreciation for the project should be sent to the Parziphal (real author).

 # Laravel Parse

 This library pretends to make Parse usable in a Eloquent-like manner.
-For Laravel 5.2+.
+For Laravel 5.2+, 6.x and 7.x.

 ## Features